 - Serves as liaison between faculty and graduate students

 - Reviews the graduate schedule for each AY in consultation with plan coordinators

 Graduate Plan Coordinator

 - Serves as a student’s initial advisor

 - Advises students about their progress in the program

 - Chairs the Plan Advisory Committee

 Graduate Plan Advisory Committee

-- Recommends students for admission to its concentration or plan
+- Recommends students for admission to its graduate plan

 - Approves preliminary examination materials for students choosing rationale format option